berkeleymt/berkeley.mt/README.md

 organization that aims to spread mathematics and the spirit of mathematical competition globally.

 This site is still in early development.
-One of the primary goals of the site is to make it easy for anyone to add and update content.
+One of the primary goals is to make it easy for anyone to add and update content.
 To that end, the site is built with [Zola](https://getzola.org/), a static-site-generator that renders content from Markdown files.

 If you're familiar with Git and GitHub, it should already be fairly easy to edit content following the instructions listed in this readme.
 However, we're also